ravendb/docs/Documentation/6.1/Raven.Documentation.Pages/migration/embedded/testdriver-breaking-changes.markdown

 can use up to 9 cores and run way faster.

-RavenDB `5.4` introduced the `ThrowOnInvalidOrMissingLicense` exception, thrown if TestDriver runs using an unlicensed server to notify users they may miss out on much of their system's potential.
+RavenDB `5.4` introduced the `ThrowOnInvalidOrMissingLicense` exception, thrown if TestDriver runs using an unlicensed server to notify users that they may miss out on much of their system's potential.
-a `TestServerOptions.License.ThrowOnInvalidOrMissingLicense` flag was introduced along with it, determining whether the exception would be thrown or not when the server is used without license.
+A `TestServerOptions.Licensing.ThrowOnInvalidOrMissingLicense` flag was introduced along with the exception, determining whether to throw the exception or not when the server is used without a license.

-In version `5.4`, the default value we gave this flag was `false`; an exception **wouldn't** be thrown even if the server was unlicensed.
+In version `5.4`, the default value for this flag was `false`, disabling the exception even if the server is unlicensed.
 For an exception to be thrown, users needed to change the flag to `true` on their own initiative.

 ### The breaking change:

-In version `6.1`, we **changed** the default value of the `TestServerOptions.License.ThrowOnInvalidOrMissingLicense` flag to `true`; a `ThrowOnInvalidOrMissingLicense` exception **would** be thrown if a license wasn't provided yet while running TestDriver.
+In version `6.1`, the default value given to `TestServerOptions.Licensing.ThrowOnInvalidOrMissingLicense` has **changed** to `true`; a `ThrowOnInvalidOrMissingLicense` exception **would** be thrown if TestDriver runs with an embedded server that hasn't been provided with a license yet.

-Users that prefer not to license their embedded server for some reason can disable the exception by changing the value of this flag to `false`.
-TestDriver tests will still run, but server capabilities will be limited to those defined by the basic [AGPL](https://ravendb.net/legal/ravendb/commercial-license-eula) license.
+Users that prefer not to license their embedded server for some reason can disable the exception by setting the flag to `false`.
+TestDriver tests will still run, but the server's capabilities will be limited to those defined by the basic [AGPL](https://ravendb.net/legal/ravendb/commercial-license-eula) license.

 {PANEL/}